MicrosoftDocs/security/zero-trust/azure-virtual-wan.md

 - Security "bump-in-the-wire" integration through Azure Firewall or supported Network Virtual Appliances (NVAs) in the hub
 - Encrypted ExpressRoute

 A Zero Trust approach for Azure Virtual WAN requires configuration of several underlying services and components from the Zero Trust principle table previously listed.
-Here is a list of steps and actions:
+Here's a list of steps and actions:

 - Deploy Azure Firewall or [supported Next Generation Firewall (NGFW)](/azure/virtual-wan/virtual-wan-locations-partners#partners-with-integrated-virtual-hub-offerings) NVAs inside each Virtual WAN hub.
 - Configure inter-VNet and on-premises branch routing to create a Zero Trust environment by sending all traffic to security appliances in the hubs for inspection.
 Configure the routing to provide filtering and protection for known threats.